Do Your Homework! 3 Reasons Why Science Says Personalizing Outreach Drives Results

 • Did you catch them in a podcast and recall a specific insight they shared?

-Any of these elements will make your narrative more personal, compelling, and drive higher response rates by showing your customer that you did your homework.
+Any of these elements will make your narrative more personal, and compelling, and drive higher response rates by showing your customer that you did your homework.

 2. Triggering Positive Feelings Drives Engagement